Energy Efficiency Tools & Resources

 Fixing common household water leaks can reduce your water bill by about 10% every year.
 Below are tools and tips for finding, preventing and fixing water leaks.

-3. After an hour, if your meter number has changed, and the water has been off, then you probably have a leak.
+- After an hour, if your meter number has changed, and the water has been off, then you may have a leak.

-4. If your meter has a low-flow indicator (a small, triangular gauge or wheel), see if it moves while your water is off.
-If it does, you have a leak.
+- If your water meter has a low-flow indicator (a small, triangular gauge or wheel), see if it moves while your water is off.
+It is does, you may have a leak.

 An unexpected increase in your water bill, particularly after freezing weather, may also be a sign you have a leak.